 No smoking in the house, but you are welcome to smoke on the front porch or in the backyard.

-Please take the garbage out with you when you leave.
+Take the garbage out when you leave.